 Hot New Annuals

 Every year the nursery trade comes up with new and better varieties of some of your old favorites.
 Sometimes the plants are more disease resistant or drought tolerant.
-Sometimes the colors are brand new and eye catching.
-These are our hot new annuals.
+Sometimes the colors are brand new and the blooms long-lasting.
+These are our Hot New Annuals.

 Angelonia is also called summer snapdragon due to its flower spikes that resemble small snapdragons.
 A sun-loving annual that blooms all summer, it is moderately drought resistant.
 Angelonia grows 1 to 3 feet tall and 1 to 2 feet wide.
 The plant works well in borders, pots, and window boxes and provides good cut flowers.
 It also attracts birds, butterflies and bees.